 The starting point for 95% of your campaigns will be a Segment.
 The Segment contains a target list of contacts you’ve selected to be *Campaign Members.
 You can have multiple Segments on the Campaign Canvas.
 It’s often easier to determine your target lists via Segments if you have varying types of message/emails designed for various audiences.

 EXAMPLE: If you’re hosting an event, you may want to invite Customers, Prospects, Business Partners and even target specific internal staff.
 The way you present your message will likely differ to each of these audiences.
 This is a perfect example of why multiple Segments on your canvas makes sense.
+The other benefit of multiple Segments on your canvas is that when you view the Individual Email Performance dashboard, you can view engagement with each email, by Segment.
+This is helpful when you have a wide audience type.

 *NOTE: Campaign Members is an important concept to understand about the Campaign Canvas.
 A single contact can only receive one stream of communications in a single Campaign and by default a Contact cannot enter a Campaign twice.
 This removes the chance of them receiving the same email a second time at some stage in the future.
 If you have one contact in two Segments on the Campaign Canvas, Eloqua will determine which email they receive through a complex series of alphabetical and numerical order.
 TIP: focus on getting the Segments right to avoid this outcome.